SoftwareHeritage/swh-docs/docs/infrastructure/object_storage.rst

 The AWS archive is stored in the *softwareheritage* Amazon S3 bucket, in the US-East (N. Virginia) region.
 That bucket is public.

-It is being continously populated by the :ref:`content_replayer` program.
+It is being continuously populated by the :ref:`content_replayer` program.

 Softwareheritage Python programs access it using a libcloud backend.